 Type of certificate Purpose Authenticity certificate This certificate is used to authenticate the certificate holder and/or subscriber.
 Confidentiality certificate This certificate is used to encrypt the communication with the certificate holder of the care institution.
-Signature certificate (non-repudiation certificate) This certificate is used to verify an electronic signature by the certificate holder.
-Server certificate (combined authentication and confidentiality) This certificate is used for the authentication of systems and to protect communication.
+Signature certificate (non- This certificate is used to verify an electronic signature by the repudiation certificate) certificate holder.
+Server certificate (combined This certificate is used for the authentication of systems and to authentication and confidentiality) protect communication.
+Table 4 Field of application of certificates